 Zoning laws, also known as zoning ordinances, define 1) what types of land use is allowed for a given area and 2) building regulations such as maximum building size or the need for fire escapes.
-If you’re starting a business, you need to be familiar the zoning laws that cover your building and area.
+If you’re starting a business, you need to be familiar with the zoning laws that cover your building and area.

 Here are some of the most common municipal and federal zoning laws:

 - Type of commercial enterprise allowed, e.g. manufacturing or retail or restaurant